jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 - None of the `spring-geode-starter[-xyz]` dependencies explicitly specify a `<version>`.
-The version is managed by the `spring-geode.version` property, making it easy to switch between versions of SBDG as needed and use it in all the SBDG modules declared and used in your application Maven POM.
+The version is managed by the `spring-geode.version` property, making it easy to switch between versions of [spring-boot-gemfire-name] as needed and use it in all the [spring-boot-gemfire-name] modules declared and used in your application Maven POM.

-If you change the version of SBDG, be sure to change the `org.springframework.boot:spring-boot-starter-parent` POM version to match.
-SBDG is always one `major` version behind but matches on `minor` version and `patch` version (and `version qualifier` — `SNAPSHOT`, `M#`, `RC#`, or `RELEASE`, if applicable).
+If you change the version of [spring-boot-gemfire-name], be sure to change the `org.springframework.boot:spring-boot-starter-parent` POM version to match. [spring-boot-gemfire-name] is always one `major` version behind but matches on `minor` version and `patch` version (and `version qualifier` — `SNAPSHOT`, `M#`, `RC#`, or `RELEASE`, if applicable).

-For example, SBDG `1.4.0` is based on Spring Boot `2.4.0`.
-SBDG `1.3.5.RELEASE` is based on Spring Boot `2.3.5.RELEASE`, and so on.
+For example, [spring-boot-gemfire-name] `1.4.0` is based on Spring Boot `2.4.0`. [spring-boot-gemfire-name] `1.3.5.RELEASE` is based on Spring Boot `2.3.5.RELEASE`, and so on.
 It is important that the versions align.